karthik63/CPU_scheduling/README.md

 ####User documentation for Priority Scheduling:

 + Priority scheduling is a method of scheduling processes based on priority.
 In this method, the scheduler chooses the tasks to work as per the priority.
+All the tasks are assumed to have arrived at the beginning of the scheduling.

 + The user is required to provide the following input:
   - The no of operations that are to be performed.